mindOfMetalAndWheels1/MessengerApp/README.md

-# whastapp
+# messenger app (whastapp clone)

-A new Flutter application.
+A weekend project, a messenger inspired by whatsapp.

 ## Getting Started